LOGO-CUHKSZ/W2SAT/README.md

 # W2SAT: Learning to generate SAT instances from Weighted Literal Incidence Graphs

-This is the official implementation of the our paper .
+This is the official implementation of the our paper ["W2SAT: Learning to generate SAT instances from Weighted Literal Incidence Graphs"](https://arxiv.org/abs/2302.00272).

 The dependency of the code is in ``requirement.txt``.